 In a post-Death Grips/“not playing a show for art reasons or something” landscape, purposeful invisibility and mystique seems like it could outshine any earnest band’s best laid marketing plans, but Cigarettes’ dream pop by-way-of lounge act feels like a genuine example of throwing music into the void and having the void scream for a world tour.

 After Greg Gonzalez released a sonically scattershot full-length under the Cigarettes name (now lovingly referred to as “the Lost Album” amongst fans), the Texas-bred songwriter regrouped in 2012 and recorded a leaner EP in a reverb-heavy El Paso staircase.
 The I. EP finally encapsulated all of the slow-burning instrumentals and ‘last call at a dive bar’ romanticism expected from a band named Cigarettes After Sex, but it floated online for three years before experiencing a belated surge of interest in late 2015 behind the enchanting opener “Nothing’s Gonna Hurt You Baby”.
-Gonzalez and co. are assuredly a underdog’s tale for the Bandcamp age, but what happens when an inherently nocturnal band is put under the (super dim, but still sorta visible) bar lights?
+Gonzalez and co. are assuredly a underdog’s tale for the Bandcamp age, but what happens when an inherently nocturnal band is put under the (super dim, but still sorta visible) bar lights at Great Scott?

 Opener Libsyd Read prefaced with hauntingly delicate vocals over the kind of ambient R&B that initially pulled How To Dress Well from the internet’s depths.
 With esoteric banter that came off as charming rather than alienating (“Did anyone recognize that 1800s hymn in there?
 Anyone?”) and a quick “thanks” to let the crowd know when each amorphous song had ended, Read seemed to grow more comfortable being the center of attention right before us, serenading their laptop before turning their gaze to the rest of the room.